Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

 The minimum residency period thanks to this Bill would be reduced from 12 years to 7 years and this would not be specific to any state barring those areas under the ILP regime and under the Sixth Schedule.

 The NRC is for those had settled in Assam until the midnight of March 24 1971.
-There was an agitation after local leaders complained about the sudden increase of Muslim population in the electoral rolls in 1978 and 1979.
+There was an agitation after local leaders complained about the sudden increase of the Muslim population in the electoral rolls in 1978 and 1979.

 Clause 6 of the Assam Accord states, "constitutional, legislative and administrative safeguards, as may be appropriate shall be provided to protect, preserve and promote the culture, social, linguistic identity and heritage of the Assam people."